Luucko/ErasmusGo/doc/Plan.md

 - **Goal**: Allow students to view teacher contact details.
 - **Preconditions**: Student is logged into the application.
 - **Main Flow**:
-  1. Student navigates to "Contact Teachers" section.
+  1. Student navigates to "Contact Teachers" section inside the "Communication" category.
   2. Application displays a list of teachers with their details (name, email, office number).
   3. Student clicks a teacher’s name to see additional information (optional).
 - **Postconditions**: Student retrieves teacher’s contact details.